ivarout/HdriToCubemap/README.md

 # Hdri To Cubemap
-This project contains a simple single-header library to convert hdri (equirectangular) environment maps to cubemaps, an example of which is shown below, for an hdri obtained from [HDRIHaven](https://hdrihaven.com/):
+This project contains a simple single-header C++ library to convert hdri (equirectangular) environment maps to cubemaps, an example of which is shown below, for an hdri obtained from [HDRIHaven](https://hdrihaven.com/):

 ![GitHub Logo](images/cubemap.png)